top of page

 Back then: only standing at the counter, no pause.

-Now: more and more people sit down, take their time, maybe a cornetto on the side.
+Now: more and more people sit down, take their time, maybe a cornetto (croissant) on the side.

 But the essence stays the same: In Italy, coffee is fast, strong, and direct.